gromnitsky/coffee-inline-map/README.m4.md

 ## Why not just use coffeeify plugin for browserify?

-1. browserify can't (& shouldn't) check what has changed in our source files to decide whether it's time to recompile.
+1. browserify can't (& shouldn't) check changes in our source files to decide whether it's time to recompile.
 2. Error reporting.

 ## Why are you using outdated make instead of cake, jake, grunt, gulp or broccoli?
 It's not 1977 anymore!